-- Keeping tongue on roof of mouth, open and close mouth in the pain and noise-free range.
+- Keeping tongue on the roof of the mouth, open and close mouth in the pain and noise-free range.

-- Attempt to jut jaw forward by opening mouth slightly and move the lower teeth in front of the upper jaw.
+- Attempt to jut jaw forward by opening mouth slightly and moving the lower teeth in front of the upper jaw.

-- Stretch jaw by placing index finger on the very last lower tooth on each side.
-Gently stretch mouth open in this manner.
+- Stretch the jaw by placing your index finger on the very last lower tooth on each side.
+Gently stretch your mouth open in this manner.

-- Attempt to put two knuckles on first two fingers between upper and lower front teeth.
+- Attempt to put two knuckles on the first two fingers between upper and lower front teeth.

 You should make arrangements prior to arthroscopy to be seen by the dentist who manages your splint therapy within the first few weeks after surgery.
 This will allow for the correction of any split imbalances which may have resulted from surgery.